grip-on-software/monetdb-import/Database_structure.md

     -   **name** - VARCHAR(100): Amalgamated name of the metric, based on the type of metric and the component, product, team or other domain object it measures.
+    -   **base_name** - VARCHAR(100): Name of the metric that is being
+        measured, based on the class name from the quality report repository used by the project definitions.
+There may be multiple rows with the same base_name.
+This is NULL if the base name has not been deduced yet.
+    -   **domain_name** - VARCHAR(100): Domain name that the metric
+        measures.
+This is often a component, product, team, build street, repository name or other domain object.
+For some metrics before August 2014, the domain name is the type of domain object, e.g., 'Product' or 'Street'.
+This is NULL if the domain name has not been deduced yet.

 -   **metric_value**: Singular metric data from quality report